 Ynot Karaoke is hands down Tucson’s largest karaoke company providing the largest song selection and best quality karaoke equipment.
 You can join them here at the Hotel Congress every Sunday from 10pm-2am for FREE.
 Cap off your weekend the right way, singing with your friends!

 Retrolution, the longest running dance night in the history of Tucson featuring all your favorite hits of the 80’s, is finally being dragged, kicking in screaming, into the 90’s.
-We hope to ease the way with 90 cent PBR Draft Beers (12oz), $2 Wells, and a little Jazzy Jeff & Nirvana.
+We hope to ease the way with $0.80 wells – 9pm-10pm, $0.90 wells – 10pm-11pm, $2 wells (until 1am), $3 Beer and a Shot “Special” (PBR can/well shot), and a little Jazzy Jeff & Nirvana.
+Don’t Worry, DJ Sid the Kid will throw in the occasional New Order or Prince hit to help smooth the transition.
 LET’S PARTY LIKE IT’S 1999.